pulga-bit/pulga-bit/README.md

 - 👋 Hi, I’m @pulga-bit.
 I'm 35.
 I live in Argentina and this sucks so...
 - 👀 I’m interested in HTML5 and Css3.
-I want to lear and try new things in this world
+I want to learn and try new things
-- 🌱 I’m currently learning HTML
+- 🌱 I’m currently learning HTML, CSS, SASS.
 - 💞️ I’m looking to collaborate on HTML
 - 📫 How to reach me ...